Oldham Athletic A.F.C.: Support

-Notable Oldham Athletic fans include the infamous comedy duo Cannon and Ball, whom rewrote the song Boys in Blue (featured in the end credits of a film they both starred in also titled the Boys in Blue) for the club's FA and League cup runs in the 1989-1990 season, professor and former musician Brian Cox, ex-Manchester United footballer (and ex-manager for Oldham) Paul Scholes, ex-Leeds Rhinos and England rugby captain Kevin Sinfield, The Courteeners' rhythm guitarist Danny Moores, glamour model Michelle Marsh, Hollyoaks actor Alex Carter and comedian Eric Sykes.
+Notable Oldham Athletic fans include the comedy duo Cannon and Ball, whom rewrote the song Boys in Blue (featured in the end credits of a film they both starred in also titled the Boys in Blue) for the club's FA and League cup runs in the 1989-1990 season, professor and former musician Brian Cox, ex-Manchester United footballer (and former Oldham manager) Paul Scholes, ex-Leeds Rhinos and England rugby captain Kevin Sinfield, The Courteeners' rhythm guitarist Danny Moores, glamour model Michelle Marsh, Hollyoaks actor Alex Carter and comedian Eric Sykes.

 Rivalries

-Boundary Park is less than 10 mi from the nearby Football League stadiums of Manchester City, Salford City and Manchester United, with the stadiums of Stockport County, Huddersfield Town, Burnley, Bolton Wanderers, Accrington Stanley and Blackburn Rovers all within a 20-mile (32 km) radius.
+Boundary Park is less than 10 mi from the nearby Football League stadiums of Rochdale, Manchester City, Salford City and Manchester United, with the stadiums of Stockport County, Huddersfield Town, Burnley, Bolton Wanderers, Accrington Stanley and Blackburn Rovers all within a 20-mile (32 km) radius.

 Traditional local rivals over the years include Bolton Wanderers, Bury, Huddersfield Town, Rochdale and Stockport County, although many of these clubs are no longer a regular opponent.

 A survey conducted in August 2019 by GiveMeSport.com revealed that Latics fans consider Rochdale to be the club's main rival with 82% of votes, followed by Bolton Wanderers (74%), Huddersfield Town (67%), Blackburn Rovers (58%) and Manchester United (52%).

 Conversely, Oldham Athletic have a long-standing supporters friendship with Eintracht Frankfurt.
 A small section of Frankfurt's support often makes the journey to Oldham Athletic games at Boundary Park.